kubernetes/website/content/zh-cn/docs/concepts/services-networking/service.md

 Note that the kube-proxy starts up in different modes, which are determined by its configuration.
-- The kube-proxy's configuration is done via a ConfigMap, and the ConfigMap for kube-proxy effectively deprecates the behaviour for almost all of the flags for the kube-proxy.
+- The kube-proxy's configuration is done via a ConfigMap, and the ConfigMap for kube-proxy effectively deprecates the behavior for almost all of the flags for the kube-proxy.
 - The ConfigMap for the kube-proxy does not support live reloading of configuration.
 - The ConfigMap parameters for the kube-proxy cannot all be validated and verified on startup.
   For example, if your operating system doesn't allow you to run iptables commands,